 OUTLINE:

-Mastering Wiring Diagram of Relay
+A Thorough Explanation of Wiring Diagram of Relay

 By understanding relay wiring diagrams, you gain valuable insight into how relays function and control circuits.
 This knowledge can be helpful for various electrical projects.

-What Is Relay Wiring Diagrams
+What Is a Wiring Diagram of Relay

 A relay wiring diagram visually represents how a relay is connected within a circuit.
 It illustrates the connections between the relay's coil, contacts, power source, and the controlled device.